Medically reviewed by Drugs.com. Last updated on Aug 30, 2022.

-Select patients for the treatment of AML with IDHIFA based on the presence of IDH2 mutations in the blood or bone marrow [see Indications and Usage (1.1) and Clinical Studies (14.1)].
-Information on FDA-approved tests for the detection of IDH2 mutations in AML is available at http://www.fda.gov/CompanionDiagnostics.
+Select patients for the treatment of AML with IDHIFA based on the presence of IDH2 mutations in the blood or bone marrow [see http://www.fda.gov/CompanionDiagnostics.

-The recommended starting dose of IDHIFA is 100 mg taken orally once daily with or without food until disease progression or unacceptable toxicity.
+The recommended dosage of IDHIFA is 100 mg taken orally once daily with or without food until disease progression or unacceptable toxicity.
 For patients without disease progression or unacceptable toxicity, treat for a minimum of 6 months to allow time for clinical response.

 Do not split or crush IDHIFA tablets.
 Administer IDHIFA tablets orally about the same time each day.
 If a dose of IDHIFA is vomited, missed, or not taken at the usual time, administer the dose as soon as possible on the same day, and return to the normal schedule the following day.

 Assess blood counts and blood chemistries for leukocytosis and tumor lysis syndrome prior to the initiation of IDHIFA and monitor at a minimum of every 2 weeks for at least the first 3 months during treatment.
 Manage any abnormalities promptly [see Adverse Reactions (6.1)].

 Interrupt dosing or reduce dose for toxicities.
 See Table 1 for dosage modification guidelines.

 |*Grade 1 is mild, Grade 2 is moderate, Grade 3 is serious, Grade 4 is life-threatening.|

 - How long does it take to start working?

 - How does it work in acute myeloid leukemia (AML)?

 - What is Idhifa used to treat?